 What are Canopy's Content Categories?

 Content Categories are lists of apps and websites that share similar themes, purposes, or subject matter.
-Canopy has created these lists to make it as easy as possible for parents to block or allow entire categories of content as needed for their family.
+Canopy has created these lists to make it as easy as possible to block or allow entire categories of content as needed.

 See the list below for information about what kinds of apps and websites are included in each category.